 LAAC watches the California legislature for bills that may impact legal aid or your clients.
 Sometimes we take a position on a bill and other times we just watch bills closely (especially those sponsored by our members!) so that we can provide our community with updates.

 As a service to our member programs, we want to share the following information about California bills in this session.
-Please feel free to share this information with your staff.

 If you work at an LSC-funded program, as a reminder, staff is prohibited from lobbying a legislator without a specific invitation to comment from that legislator.
 Many legislators have requested comments from LSC-funded programs, and LAAC tracks all legislator letters requesting information–to the best of LAAC’s knowledge.
 If you have any questions, please contact Salena Copeland, at email@example.com.

 LAAC recommends resources from the following organizations and agencies.

 Find out about current and relevant California legislation is the California Association of Nonprofits’ legislation tracker.